Best travel tripods 2024: Lightweight and compact tripods

 🔎 Benro Rhino FRHN24C+VX25 Head: Although it's not cheap, for passionate photographers who need a lightweight, portable tripod capable of providing more height than most, this is a fantastic option. ★★★★★

-We found it easy to set up and take down in the dark, the rubber grips were soft on the hands and the interchangeable feet were a nice touch — we found that swapping to the spiky feet helped with stability when we were shooting in windy conditions.
-The VX25 head also has some neat safety features to prevent your camera from slipping off or being dropped, something a lot of other tripod manufacturers don't tend to think of.
+During our testing, we found it easy to set up and take down in the dark.
+The rubber grips are soft on the hands, and the interchangeable feet are a nice touch — we found that swapping to the spiky feet helped with stability when we were shooting in windy conditions.
+The VX25 head also has some neat safety features to prevent your camera from slipping off, something many other tripod manufacturers don't think of.

 Swipe to scroll horizontally